Find your trip to Kangerlussuaq

 Kangerlussuaq is much more than a runway.
-The magnificent countryside stretches out in front of you when you step off the plane.
-It’s the easiest place to get close to the enormous wall of ice that marks the edge of the Ice Sheet.
+Nature is in front of you when you get off the plane.
+Here you can easily get close to the huge ice wall of the ice sheet.
+With over 300 cloud-free days a year, Kangerlussuaq is also the city in Greenland that has the best conditions for experiencing the northern lights.

 - Primary gateway into Greenland